jameshughes89/cs102/source/topic16.rst

 For next time
 =============

-* Read Chapter X of your text
+* Go back and read Chapter 3 Section 5
+    * 2 pages